aws-scripting-guy/blog/README.md

 I've figured out that I can just directly edit bunch of markdown files on GitHub, anywhere, anytime, it's managed, free, I can update posts if neccessary, I have preview before I commit.

 I don't need any structure because posts can be referred from Google.
 Nobody really reads blogs today.
 I may put just a list of links here.

-## Purpose
-I am taking notes from the field in a form of blog posts.
-These might be beneficial to others.